Saltwater-City/bslc.github.io/_posts/2020-04-25-picking-a-topic.md

 <!-- Aside from picking a topic of personal interest, the topic involved should also be of *business* interest to some *stakeholder*.
 After all, like every other employee of a company, a data scientist's work should add value to the company.
 While simple at first glance, the ideas of business interest and stakeholders can be difficult to define and these topics will be covered in a separate post in the future.-->
 ### Final Thoughts
-In this post, I have shown the advantages in picking a project topic based on personal interest.
-For a data science project, there has to be a data set.
-In my next post, I will discuss how to pick a data set appropriate for a project.
+Picking a topic based on personal interest is a way to take advantage of the freedom of not having anyone to answer to.
+I have shown the numerous advantages in picking a project topic that can show-off your passion and knowledge.
+For the next step in a data science project, there has to be a data set.
+In my next post, I will discuss how to pick an appropriate data set.